Australia job ads climb 2.7 percent in June: ANZ

-SYDNEY Australian job advertisements climbed for a fourth straight month in June, confirming the recent marked improvement seen in the official measures of labor demand.
+SYDNEY (Reuters) - Australian job advertisements climbed for a fourth straight month in June, confirming the recent marked improvement seen in the official measures of labor demand.

 A monthly survey by Australia and New Zealand Banking Group (ANZ.AX) showed total job advertisements climbed 2.7 percent in June, following a 0.4 percent increase in May.